 The Tswana of Namibia

 The Tswana of Namibia, numbering approximately 6,500 people, are Engaged yet Unreached.
 They are a large ethnic group living in Botswana, Namibia, South Africa and Zimbabwe.
-They are an Indigenous people, in the Bantu, Sotho-Tswana people cluster of the Sub-Saharan African affinity bloc.
+They are an Indigenous people, in the Bantu, Sotho-Tswana people cluster of the Sub-Saharan African Peoples affinity bloc.
 Their primary religion is Ethnoreligion.
 They primarily speak Setswana.

 Tswana in Botswana photo